 If you are a new site and have migrated our historical documents, but cannot find some of these, refer to Why can I not find migrated documents?.

-Ask an FYI administrator to check for you
+Ask an FYI Admin to check for you

-An FYI administrator in your practice has access to all documents.
+An FYI Admin in your practice has access to all documents.

-An FYI Administrator can also check a document that is in your In Tray for you (refer to How can an FYI Administrator view the contents of all Users' In Trays?.
+An FYI Admin can also check a document that is in your In Tray for you (refer to FYI Admin view of all Users' In Trays.